ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions: User Study

 Our survey results show that \sysname{} successfully supported organizing and structuring the information found and helped participants gain a better understanding of their situations to identify the relevant information compared to \web{}.

-Participants answered that \sysname{} let them easily organize and structure the unfamiliar information significantly compared to the \web{} condition (Fig. \ref{fig:survey}-Q4; \web{}: M=3.417 (SD=2.021) / \multiagent{}: M=5.083 (SD=1.881) / \sysname{}: M=5.833 (SD=1.193); S=11.400, p=0.0033; \sysname{}-\web{}, p<0.01).
+Participants answered that \sysname{} let them easily organize and structure the unfamiliar information significantly compared to the \web{} condition (Fig. \ref{fig:survey}-Q4; \web{}: M=3.417 (SD=2.021) / \multiagent{}: M=5.083 (SD=1.881) / \sysname{}: M=5.833 (SD=1.193); S=11.400, p=0.0033; \sysname{}-\web{}, p<0.05).
 There was no significant difference between the \web{} and \multiagent{} (\multiagent{}-\web{}, p>0.05).
 While there were no significant differences, P1 noted that although \multiagent{} organizes information into bullet points, the delivery of text in a linear chat format without management support is inconvenient when you need to go back later in the chat.

-The survey results also revealed that both \sysname{} and \multiagent{} were more effective than the \web{} in assisting participants with understanding situations such as preference (Fig. \ref{fig:survey}-Q5; \web{}: M=4.250 (SD=1.960) / \multiagent{}: M=5.583 (SD=1.240) / \sysname{}: M=6.250 (SD=1.485); S=7.946, p=0.0188; \web{}-\multiagent{}, p<0.05; \sysname{}-\multiagent{}, p<0.05).
-In response to the interview question, ``Which interface helped you establish a comprehensive understanding of your situation?'', six participants mentioned \sysname{}, while another six chose \multiagent{}.
+The survey results also revealed that \sysname{} were more effective than the \web{} in assisting participants with understanding personal situations such as preference (Fig. \ref{fig:survey}-Q5; \web{}: M=4.250 (SD=1.960) / \multiagent{}: M=5.583 (SD=1.240) / \sysname{}: M=6.250 (SD=1.485); S=7.946, p=0.0188; \sysname{}-\web{}, p<0.05).
+There was also a tendency for \multiagent{} more effectively assisting situation understanding compared to \web{}, although not significant (\multiagent{}-\web{}, p>0.05).
+In response to the interview question, ``Which interface helped you establish a comprehensive understanding of your situation?'', six participants mentioned \sysname{}, while the other six chose \multiagent{}.
 Regarding this, P10 mentioned that the basic questions provided by \multiagent{} in the initial stage such as ``What's your budget?'' helped them think more about their situation.
-P9 reported that in \sysname{}, the interactions with single or multiple agents giving a variety of options and criteria, along with the conversation history that automatically logs this information, were beneficial for understanding their context, even within unfamiliar domains.
+P9 reported that in \sysname{}, the interactions with single or multiple agents giving a variety of options and criteria along with the conversation history that automatically logs this information, were beneficial for understanding their context, even within unfamiliar domains.
 On \web{}, there were no specific supports that were specifically designed to better elicit the user's context or preferences.